15 things you should absolutely do when you are in Japan

 8. See Mount Fuji

 I have been to Mount Fuji during my trip through Japan, but unfortunately I have not seen it.
 Due to the bad weather, the sky was so misty that I could not get a great view over Mount Fuji.
 I was so disappointed, because this was really something I would want to see and to experience.
-When I get the chance, I would definitely go back to this place when the weather is better.
+When I get the chance, I would definitely travel back to Japan.
 I think it is such a beautiful view, especially what I see from photos.
-Furthermore, I have seen the environment of Mount Fuji, included lake Ashi, which also was very beautiful.
+Furthermore, I have seen the environment of Mount Fuji, included lake Ashi (location), which also was very beautiful.

 9. Stay in a capsule hotel

 Japan is also well-known for its many capsule hotels.
-During my trip in the country I have not stay in one of these hotels, but I think it is definitely something you should experience when you are travelling to Japan.
+During my trip in the country I have not stayed in one of these hotels, but I think it is definitely something you should experience when you are traveling to Japan.
 You are literally sleeping in a small capsule.
 Most of the capsule hotels have rooms with television, radio, a lamp and air conditioning.
+Some great examples are the The Millennials in Kyoto or the First Cabin Ichigaya in Tokyo.
 Even though these are very small rooms, I think this will be a great experience to spend a few nights in a capsule like that.

 10. See the cherry blossoms

 To get the chance to see the cherry blossoms, you should go to Japan in spring time.
-I was there in the autumn, so I have not get a glance over the cherry blossoms, unfortunately.
-However, I have seen some extremely beautiful pictures of these blossoms and therefore I think this is one of the things you should really do when travelling to Japan.
-When I get the chance to go back to the country, I would definitely chose to go in spring.
+I was there in the autumn, so unfortunately I had no chance to see the cherry blossoms.
+However, I have seen some extremely beautiful pictures of these blossoms and therefore I think this is one of the things you should really do when traveling to Japan.
+If I get the chance to travel to Japan another time, I will definitely go during spring.

 11. Explore the urban environment

-This is an activity which you can do best in Tokyo, since this capital city has more than fifty neighbourhoods which are worth exploring.
-Tokyo’s architecture, people and culture are so various and therefore they are worth a look.
+This is an activity which you can do best in Tokyo, since this capital city has more than fifty neighborhoods which are worth exploring.
+Tokyo’s architecture, people and culture are so various and therefore definitely worth a visit.
 It is very interesting to just take a walk and see how many different kind of people and cultures you cross.
+Some people even fall in love with Tokyo (guess with Japan in general) and decide to stay in the country.

 12. Do some karaoke